intel/intel-extension-for-tensorflow/examples/train_horovod/mnist/README.md

 git apply tensorflow2_keras_mnist.patch
 ```
 **Notes**:
-Please refer to [tensorflow2_keras_mnist.py](https://github.com/horovod/horovod/blob/master/examples/tensorflow2/tensorflow2_keras_mnist.py) for other changes about how to enable horovod.
+Refer to [tensorflow2_keras_mnist.py](https://github.com/horovod/horovod/blob/master/examples/tensorflow2/tensorflow2_keras_mnist.py) for other changes about how to enable horovod.

 ## Execution
-To run on **a** machine with **4** XPUs:
+To run on a machine with 4 XPUs:
 **Notes**:
-Please check log "### is_mpi", "### gpus" to get how many XPUs in your platform.
-This case is on a machine with 2 Intel® Data Center GPU Max Series, and 2 tiles in each GPU are taken as 2 independent XPU devices, a total of 4 XPU devices.
+Check log looking for "### is_mpi" and "### gpus" to get how many XPUs are in your platform.
+Our example is on a machine with 2 Intel® Data Center GPU Max Series.
+The 2 tiles in each GPU are taken as 2 independent XPU devices, for a total of 4 XPU devices.
 ```
 horovodrun -np 4 -H localhost:4 python ./tensorflow2_keras_mnist.py
 ```